 - Windows 8 Market Share grows by 0.43 percent while Windows 7 falls by 0.57 percent

-Cloud service is an option that most of the established businesses (Small, Mid and Large scale) are turning towards and many new startups are relying on right from the planning stages.
+Most of the established businesses (Small, Mid and Large scale) are turning towards and many new startup’s are also relying on right from the planning stages on Cloud based services.
 It solves their basic problem; Time Investment and Reducing costs over Maintenance.
 It also assures them something that every business strives to achieve throughout its life cycle, Efficiency and Uninterrupted services for their customers.

 Where do the companies stand right now?

 A very recent survey by Ben Kepes shows that there is desperate need of understanding the cloud models for any company who is embracing it.
 Check the statistics below: